CroFrank/Item-list/README.md

 ### I used:

-Express.js as a framework for Node.js,
+- Express.js as a framework for Node.js,
-Mongoose for modeling data,
+- Mongoose for modeling data,
-EJS for templating
+- EJS for templating
-No styling applied
+- No styling applied

+### About app

+Here you can create items and give them a price, after that you have option to see all items and manage them whether you want to update or delete them.

 ### Try out